Building sustainable neighbourhoods

 If you would like to understand the approach to community and stakeholder engagement for the project overall, you can view the project Stakeholder Strategy which was endorsed by Council on Tuesday 19 April 2022.

-If you would like to receive direct invitations and updates about the project, join the stakeholder register.
+If you would like to receive updates about the project and information about upcoming community consultations, join the stakeholder register.

 Join the register